Jimny manual versus auto: a deep dive

 - Autos have less stuff in the footwell, giving drivers somewhere to rest their foot even standard

-Some conclusions that are backed up by what I discuss below
+Some conclusions that are backed up by what I discuss elsewhere

 If you specifically disagree with some of what I say here – either in the tables above or in this conclusions bit – then I suggest it might be worthwhile absorbing in the detail of what I outline below.
 I just thought I’d put the conclusions up front for those who want to have their own biases confirmed quickly or those who wish to be outraged without the time taken to absorb the detail behind these conclusions.